the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Tweak - Stop doing all the work here and leverage the new tribe-common Theme_Compatibilit.

 = [5.6.0] 2021-04-29 =

 * Version - The Events Calendar 5.6.0 is only compatible with Events Calendar PRO 5.6.0 and higher